tfenster/ALRunner/README.md

 - "ALRunner: Run object on first line" or Shift+Alt+R which runs the object on the first line of the current file, if that is a page or report object
 - "ALRunner: Publish and run selection" or Alt+P which publishes your extension and runs the object in the currently selected line, if that is a page object.
 Note: This changes your launch config
 - "ALRunner: Publish and run object on first line" or Shift+Alt+P which publishes your extension and runs the object on the first line of the current file, if that is a page object.
 Note: This changes your launch config
-- "ALRunner: Generate objects by parsing and interpreting a JSON object" asks you for a URL, which should return a JSON file (authentication currently not supported) and then for the name of the entity represented by that JSON file.
+- "ALRunner: Generate objects by parsing a JSON object from a URL" asks you for a URL, which should return a JSON file (authentication currently not supported) and then for the name of the entity represented by that JSON file.
 It then generates a table structured like the JSON file, a page showing that table and a codeunit with a function to refresh that data
+- "ALRunner: Generate objects by parsing a JSON object in the current selection" does the same as the previous command but uses the currently selected text as data for parsing.
+This als asks you for a URL, which is only used for generating the AL code do download data and then for the name of the entity represented by that JSON file.
+With this command you code download a JSON object using authentication and then put the result into VS Code, select the relevant part and let generation run.
+For nested objects you could do the same but would need to handle linking parent and child objects

 ## Requirements